By Matt O'Neill, MSc(Nut&Diet), APD

 Twitter | Facebook | LinkedIn

-We are fast approaching the season to be jolly, but with surveys showing people gain an average of two kilograms over the four-week Christmas period, it is also a challenging time for weight conscious clients.
+We are fast approaching the season to be jolly, but with surveys showing people gain an average of two kilograms over the four-week Christmas period, it is also a challenging time if you want to stay in shape.

-Here are some simple ways to help your clients cut calories without cutting back on fun during the festive season.
+Here are some simple ways to cut calories without cutting back on fun during the festive season.

-There are two very important rules you may wish to share with your clients to help them survive the festive season:
+There are two very important rules you may wish to establish:

 - Don't try to lose weight over Christmas.
 Parties and celebrations can make slimming near impossible; so don't set yourself up for failure.
 Instead, keep your weight stable and get back into healthy eating after New Year.

-Workplace celebrations and dinner parties seem to start earlier in December these days.
-Having a party plan that minimises calorie consumption can keep clients focussed on fitness further into the final month of the year.
+Workplace celebrations and dinner parties seem to start earlier in November and December these days.
+Having a party plan that minimises calorie consumption can keep you focussed on fitness further into the final month of the year.